Monsters in Dungeons & Dragons: Half-fiends and fiendish creatures

-Sugo – Flattish brown disks with suckered tentacles.
-Of the Acheron plane.

-Tener – Spindly, bipedal arachnoid; greed incarnate.
-Of the Pandemonium plane.

-Utukku – Lion-headed scaled fiends that kill all outsiders who pass through their territory, including others of their kind.
-Their lairs in the great ash deserts of Carceri always include impressive defenses, as each utukku must defend itself from all competitors.
-Utukku want no part of the intrigues of other fiends, and prey on any demons and devils they meet.

-Vaath – A creature of pure sadism that delights in both physical and emotional pain.
-Of the Carceri plane.

-Vaporighu – Petty, sadistic, and voracious blobs of hideous, bloated, waddling hairy flesh.
-Of the Gehenna plane.

-Viltch – Resembles a dirty gray, three-legged mandrill; destroys beauty and order.
-Of the Pandemonium plane.

-Vorr – A hateful canine of the Abyss.

-Wirchler – A disembodied mouth with two arms.
-Of the Gehenna plane.

-Yeth hound – Fearsome flying hounds with frightening bays.
-Of the Gray Waste.

-Yochlol - Arachnid handmaiden of the goddess Lolth in the forgotten realms legendarium.
-Sometimes appears as melted wax or a tentacled misshapen monster.

 Hecatoncheires

 The hecatoncheires in the game is based on the creature with the same name from Greek mythology.
 Like their counterparts, D&D's hecatoncheires were presented as giants with one-hundred arms and fifty heads in early editions.
 They also had the ability to throw a whole "barrage of boulders" at their enemies.
 In later editions their description was changed to "abominations that are formed from the fusion of one-hundred beings."
 In another version they were reduced in power, appearing as "a mere four-armed giant".
 They were considered among the deadliest monsters of D&D by several reviewers.
-Marley King from ScreenRant recommended the hecatoncheires for Dungeons Masters to pit against high-level parties as a monster that is not "too cliché".
-He commented - aside from the monsters many attacks, and high perception - it got was given "incredible martial prowess" in the game, hearkening back to the importance of skill in battle in the culture it was taken from.
+Marley King from Screen Rant recommended the hecatoncheires for Dungeons Masters to pit against high-level parties as a monster that is not "too cliché".
+He commented that - aside from the monster's many attacks, and high perception - it was given "incredible martial prowess" in the game, hearkening back to the importance of skill in battle in the culture it was taken from.
 Nicholas Montegriffo from The Gamer called them "worthy foes for epic heroes" and found the down-scaling of offensively usable arms sad.